Melghat Tiger Reserve Forest

 The accommodation rates are economical at Rs.
 700 per night, per cottage.
 Rs.
 80 is charged for cars as an Entry Fee to the Reserve Park.
 The ambiance and the hospitality of this place are delightful as per the standards that can be expected in such a remote area.
 The tourist complex has a small Museum and Nature Interpretation Centre.
 However, the maintenance of these is not up to the mark.

 The timings at the Safari vary as per the season.
 The summer season lasts from 1st March to 30th June.
 The safari is scheduled between 5:30 am to 9:30 am in the morning and between 4:00 pm to 7:00 pm during this season.
 During July to September, the safari remains closed because of the monsoon.
 Again the winter season starts from October, till March.
 The safari timings in winter is 6:00 am to 10:00 am and 3:30 pm to 6:30 pm.
 Safari guides are available and are mandatory.
-As in 2012, there are about four to five numbers of government owned Safari Gypsy vehicles; available for online and spot bookings at the rate of Rs.
+Previously there were about four to five numbers of government owned Safari Gypsy vehicles; available for online and spot bookings at the rate of Rs.
 1500 per trip.
 Use of personal vehicle is also allowed with Rs.
 300 per trip rate and a refundable deposit of Rs.
 650. A third option of renting cars locally is also available, which is however a little expensive at the rate of Rs.
 3000 per ride.

 During the safari, it is always advisable to wear comfortable cloths and walking shoes.
 Lot of water should be kept for the summer season.
 The safari actually starts about 5 kms away from the Semadoh Tourist Complex.
 The chances of sightings are better in the early mornings.
 Other than the tiger and leopards, there are huge populations of wild bison, Sambhar deer, Peacock, wild dogs, barking deer and various types of birds that are easily to glimpse upon.
 The tigers and leopards, being animals of solitude are difficult to spot.